Szostak21/Cube_Solver/README.md

 This program uses Cmake so you need to build it manually or use an IDE like CLion to use it.

 ### 2. Select a mode by choosing either 1 or 2.
-Rubik's Cube Notation is a set of Labels for each move possible to do on the cube.
+Rubik's Cube Notation is a set of labels for each move possible to do on the cube.
 If you want to learn it follow this chart: https://jperm.net/3x3/moves